core-wg/senml-spec/draft-ietf-core-senml.md

-A SenML Pack typically consists of multiple SenML Records and for some applications it may be useful to be able to refer with a Fragment Identifier to a single Record, or a set of records, in a Pack.
+A SenML Pack typically consists of multiple SenML Records and for some applications it may be useful to be able to refer with a Fragment Identifier to a single record, or a set of records, in a Pack.
 The fragment identifier is only interpreted by a client and does not impact retrieval of a representation.
 The SenML Fragment Identification is modeled afer CSV Fragment Identifiers {{RFC7111}}.

-To select a single SenML Record, "rec" scheme followed by single number is used.
-The first Record is at position 1.
-A set of records can be selected using a comma separated list of Record positions or with a range of positions using '-' character.
-The "*" character can be used to indicate the last Senml Pack.
+To select a single SenML Record, the "rec" scheme followed by a single number is used.
+For the purpose of numbering records, the first record is at position 1.
+A range of records can be selected by giving the first and the last record number separated by a '-' character.
+Instead of the second number, the "\*" character can be used to indicate the last Senml Record in the Pack.
+A set of records can also be selected using a comma separated list of record positions or ranges.

+(We use the term "selecting a record" for identifying it as part of the fragment, not in the sense of isolating it from the Pack --- the record still needs to be interpreted as part of the Pack, e.g., using the base values defined in record 1.)

 ## Fragment Identification Examples

-3rd SenML Record from "coap://example.com/temp" resource can be selected with:
+The 3rd SenML Record from "coap://example.com/temp" resource can be selected with:

   coap://example.com/temp#rec=3

-The 3rd and 5th can be selected with:

-  coap://example.com/temp#rec=3,5

 Records from 3rd to 6th can be selected with:

   coap://example.com/temp#rec=3-6

+Records from 19th to the last can be selected with:

+  coap://example.com/temp#rec=19-*

+The 3rd and 5th record can be selected with:

+  coap://example.com/temp#rec=3,5

-To select all Records from 2nd to last:
+To select the Records from third to fifth, the 10th record, and all from 19th to the last:

-  coap://example.com/temp#rec=2-*
+  coap://example.com/temp#rec=3-5,10,19-*

 # Usage Considerations